KellyT4425/slot-royale/README.md

 ## **Future Features** 🌟

 Some features that I would like to add when I further develop my skills and confidence:
-* **Mulitplu Game Modes** - as well as having the classic game mode, I would like to add in higher stakes and bigger payouts.
+* **Mulitple Game Modes** - as well as having the classic game mode, I would like to add in higher stakes and bigger payouts.
 I would also like to add in an option for players to compete against each other for a set period of time, with the highest balance winning a prize. 🏆
 * **Bonus Rounds** - which can be triggered by combining a specific emoji such as 3 lemons get you a free spin, or 3 stars earns you a higher JACKPOT.
 * **Customize Emojis** players get unlock different sets of emojis for the reels.
 * **Sound Effects** for when player hit a win, deposit money, place a bet or lose a round.